-To find out about institutional work-study positions that are available, you may contact Jennifer Pinckney in the Career and Employment Services Office at (843) 574-6119 for an appointment.
+To find out about institutional work-study positions that are available, you may contact Jennifer Pinckney in the Student Employment Services Office at (843) 574-6119 for an appointment.

 Prior to starting a position, please contact the International Admissions Coordinator for verification and authorization of on-campus employment.

 An F-1 student who has been enrolled for at least one academic year, has maintained F-1 status and is in good academic standing may apply for off-campus employment based on "economic hardship".

 Off-campus employment is a case-by-case exception made for students who can show that new, unexpected circumstances beyond the student's control have created severe economic hardship.
 These may include: